 When I was due to expect my first child, Mrs. May gifted me with a copy of Charlotte’s Web– obviously special in its own rite, but made even more special by its inscription.
-The lilting handwriting hadn’t changed a bit, and neither had the effect Mrs. May’s words had on me:
+The smooth, loopy handwriting hadn’t changed a bit, and neither had the effect Mrs. May’s words had on me:

 This was the first book I read aloud to Teddy as I watched him sleep, only weeks old in his crib during the hours that seemed to stretch on for days.
 Of course, I understood at the time that this shared story was more for me than him; passing that lonely time during the day with a comfort that only an old friend could bring.

 When I became comfortable in my own teaching career and decided to start a teaching blog, I planned to interview Mrs. May for an upcoming Teacher Appreciation post.
 I had passed casual thank-you’s her way over the years, and it was obvious we held a special place in each other’s hearts, but I couldn’t think of a more perfect tribute than this: a way to finally show the world the woman who had built me as a teacher!
 I sent her a message on Facebook to see if she’d be interested (she was, of course), and promised her I’d send the questions along for her to answer.

 As it so often happens, time got away: days passed, and then weeks, and the project slipped from my mind.
 No questions were sent, none answered, and the post was left unwritten.
 No big deal, I thought, as the deadline crept closer–there’s always next year!